Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Current constraints

 \subsection{Data and likelihoods}

 We use the Planck 2015 $y$-map power spectrum \citep{Aghanim:2015eva} and Planck 2015 cosmological sample of the SZ cluster catalogue \citep{Ade:2015fva}.
 To avoid complications related to the covariance between cluster counts and SZ power spectrum, we do not study joint constraints from the Planck $y$-map power spectrum and Planck SZ cluster counts, but only use them separately.
 We use uniform priors on input parameters reported in Table \ref{tab:Uniform-priors-imposed}.
-For the Planck $y$-map power spectrum likelihood we follow \cite{Bolliet:2017lha}.
-We fit the Planck 2015 $y$-map power spectrum in eighteen multipole bins between $\ell_{_\mathrm{min}}=10$ and $\ell_{_\mathrm{max}}=959.5$, including non-Gaussian errors.
+For the Planck $y$-map power spectrum likelihood we follow \cite{Bolliet:2017lha}, with the same treatment of foreground residuals.
+In particular, we fit the Planck 2015 $y$-map power spectrum in eighteen multipole bins between $\ell_{_\mathrm{min}}=10$ and $\ell_{_\mathrm{max}}=959.5$, including non-Gaussian errors.
 We sample the three foreground residual amplitudes\footnote{`CIB' refers to the cosmic infrared background, `RS' and `IR' to radio and infra-red point sources.} ($A_\mathrm{CIB}$, $A_\mathrm{IR}$, $a_\mathrm{RS}$) in addition to the cosmological parameters and X-ray mass bias.

 For the Planck SZ cluster counts likelihood, we use the same model and likelihood as the \cite{Ade:2015fva} baseline analysis, i.e., with fixed $\beta=0.66$ and the Gaussian priors on the scaling relations parameters $\alpha$, $\log_{10} Y_\star$ and $\sigma_Y$ reported in Table \ref{tab:addpriors} as well as a detection threshold $\xi_\mathrm{cut}=6$, using information on both signal-to-noise and redshift dimensions.
 We ported the \verb|CosmoMC| \citep{Lewis:2002ah} likelihood code \verb|szcounts.f90| into \verb|class_sz| and \verb|MontePython|.
-We refer to \cite{Ade:2015fva} and \cite{Zubeldia:2019brr} for a detailed description of the cluster counts likelihood and definitions of $\alpha$, $Y_\star$, $\beta$, $\sigma_Y$.
+We refer to \cite{Ade:2015fva} and \cite{Zubeldia:2019brr} for a detailed description of the cluster counts likelihood and definitions of $\alpha$, $\log_{10}Y_\star$, $\beta$, $\sigma_Y$.

 We also study combinations of the Planck SZ probes with the following datasets: \begin{itemize} \item \textbf{Planck 2015 primary CMB} consisting of Planck 2015 high-$\ell$ temperature and polarisation (TT,TE,EE) plus low-$\ell$ tempature~\citep{Aghanim:2015xee} and a Gaussian prior on the reionisation optical depth\footnote{We never include a low-$\ell$ polarisation likelihood directly and we do not use Planck CMB lensing power spectra.} intended to mimic the constraint from the Planck 2016 low-$\ell$ polarisation likelihood \citep[`SimLow',][]{Aghanim:2016yuo} as in \cite{Calabrese:2017ypx}, i.e. $\tau = 0.06 \pm 0.01$.\footnote{This value agrees with the Planck 2018 results~\citep{Aghanim:2018eyx}, $\tau=0.054\pm 0.08$ (68\% CL).} \item \textbf{BAO} consisting of data from the 6dFGS~\citep{Beutler:2011hx}, the SDSS DR7 MGS~\citep{Ross:2014qpa} and the BOSS DR12 LOWZ \& CMASS galaxy samples~\citep{Alam:2016hwk}. \end{itemize}